 Lower the right wing very gently and then positively roll the wings level while raising the nose attitude without changing power.
 At this stage ask the student what attitude the aeroplane is in.
 Their balance and postural sensations will normally lead them to conclude that the aeroplane has entered a turn to the left.

 In straight and level flight, ask the student to close their eyes and lower their head.
 Enter a medium turn to the left using a positive entry, then very gently change to a turn to the right while applying consistent backpressure to the control column.
 Ask the student to tell you what attitude they think the aeroplane is in.
 The sensation they have felt will be that the aeroplane is in a climbing left turn.

-Once the student has seen that the sensation received from the senses of balance and posture can be misleading, they will have a better appreciation of the need to be able to fly by instrument reference before attempting to enter cloud or any other condition where outside visual references are minimal or completely absent.
+Once the student has seen that the sensation received from the senses of balance and posture can be misleading, they'll have a better appreciation of the need to be able to fly by instrument reference should they inadvertently enter cloud or any other condition where outside visual references are minimal or completely absent.

-The student should have observed the instruments on previous VFR flights to verify that small movements on the AI result in noticeable changes in pitch and bank.
+Reinforce what the student should have observed with the instruments on previous VFR flights to verify that small movements on the AI result in noticeable changes in pitch and bank.

 The handout for this lesson should include the limitations of the human balance system, as well as a range of articles on incidents and accidents resulting from attempting continued VFR flight into deteriorating weather.